 James Mason is highly regarded as one of Canada’s most prominent oboists.
 He came to Canada in 1975, accepting the position of Principal Oboe with the Saskatoon Symphony and Lecturer in Woodwinds at the University of Saskatchewan.
 Since 1979 he has been the Principal Oboe of the KitchenerWaterloo Symphony and Canadian Chamber Ensemble.
 He has appeared as a soloist and chamber musician in Germany, Holland, Spain, South America and Japan as well as the United States and Canada.
 Mr. Mason has many recordings to his credit and is heard regularly on CBC radio, for which he has recorded most of the standard chamber music and solo oboe repertoire, along with several new works for oboe and orchestra and oboe and strings written specifically for him.
 Mr. Mason has appeared as guest Principal Oboe with the Boston, Toronto and Montreal Symphony Orchestras, along with the National Arts Centre Orchestra.
 Since 1981 he has been a regular performer at both the Elora Festival and the Festival of the Sound in Parry Sound, Ontario.
 Over the years, Mason has been a very familiar face in the musical life of southwestern Ontario.
 He and his wife, violinist Julie Baumgartel, were founding Artistic Directors of the Grand River Baroque Festival.
 Jim has also appeared as performer, audience member and heckler at INNERchamber in Stratford.
 He has performed and recorded on numerous occasions with the Gallery Players.
 He was on the faculty at Wifrid Laurier University for 37 years.
 In 2000, in recognition of his contribution to the arts, Mason was given the Kitchener Waterloo Arts Award for Music.

-Douglas Miller is a versatile flutist who is active within various symphony orchestras, chamber music series, mega-musicals and records for film and television.
-He has performed with the Toronto Symphony, Hamilton Philharmonic, Kitchener Waterloo Orchestra, and is current principal flute of the Niagara Symphony.
-As theatre musician, he has recently completed 15 months in the Toronto production of The Sound of Music and has played in many Toronto productions such as Phantom of the Opera, and Les Miserables.
-In The Lion King, and The Lord of the Rings, he played a collection of ethnic bamboo flutes, several of which he built himself. .
-In 2005 he toured North America with Hal Princes’ production of EVITA, celebrating the show’s 25th anniversary.
-He has been a member of the Shaw Festival Orchestra in various productions since 1991 and returns for their 2011 production of My Fair Lady.
-He is heard on the soundtracks of many films and TV series such as CBC’s Road to Avonlea and David Suzuki’s Nature of Things.
-Mr. Miller’s diverse education includes a Master of Music in flute from University of Toronto, a Bachelor of Music and Licentiate with Distinction in saxophone from McGill University, where he completed a year of graduate studies in recording engineering.
-A graduate of the Royal Conservatory’s Orchestral Training Program, he also spent a year of Advanced Studies in Music at the Banff Centre followed by private studies in Vienna.
+Douglas Miller is a versatile soloist who is active within various symphony orchestras, chamber music series, mega-musicals, film and television recordings.
+He has performed with the Toronto Symphony, Hamilton Philharmonic, and Kitchener Waterloo Orchestra.
+He is current principal flute of the Niagara Symphony and a former Instructor at Brock University.
+As theatre musician, he is a regular member of the pit orchestras in Toronto productions such as The Sound of Music, Phantom of the Opera, The Wizard of OZ, and Les Miserables.
+In The Lion King, and The Lord of the Rings, he played a collection of ethnic bamboo flutes, several of which he built himself.
+In 2004-2006 he toured North America with Hal Princes' production of EVITA, celebrating the show's 25th anniversary.
+He has been a member of the Shaw Festival Orchestra in various productions since 1991 and performs regularly at the Stratford Festival.
+One of his many online videos with guitarist Timothy Phelan was used for a seminar in the music curriculum at Brock University in 2021.
+He has performed with Diana Krall and has made videos with Idina Menzel, Jonathan Antoine, and Chantal Kreviazuk.
+He is heard on the soundtracks of many films and TV series such as CBC's Road to Avonlea and David Suzuki's Nature of Things.
+Mr. Miller's diverse education includes a Master of Music in flute from University of Toronto, a Bachelor of Music and Licentiate with Distinction in saxophone from McGill University, where he completed a year of graduate studies in recording engineering.
+A graduate of the Royal Conservatory's Orchestral Training Program, he also spent a year of Advanced Studies in Music at the Banff Centre followed by private studies in Vienna.
 He is a founding member of The Gallery Players of Niagara and has produced three CDs with his trio Glissandi.
-He has recently premiered and co-produced his own orchestral show, “Flutes en Route! a showcase of ethnic flutes from around the world.
+He regularly performs his multimedia show, 'Flutes en Route!' a showcase of ethnic flutes from around the world.
 He makes his home in Niagara-on-the-Lake.

 Mike Phelan is a drummer, percussionist, instructor, educator, conductor & an arranger of Percussion Ensemble music.
 He was the District School Board of Niagara’s Principal Percussion Instructor from 1989 to 2012.
 Mike is a Percussion Instructor with the Niagara Elementary Instrumental Music Program, the Ridley College Music Department, offers private instruction for students 10 years of age & older in his home studio & continues to work with & coach several Secondary school Percussion Ensembles.
 Mike also teaches an Adult Percussion Class through Niagara College, providing enough students register!
 Mike is a percussionist with the Niagara Symphony Orchestra & performs on a regular basis with the Town of Lincoln, Thorold, Port Colborne & the Hamilton Concert “Wind” Ensembles.
 As a “pit” percussionist, he performs with Garden City Productions in St. Catharines & Firehall Theatre in Niagara Falls.
 Over the years, Mike has been the drummer/percussionist for many popular Rock & Contemporary bands such as Starlord, Nightwinds, Jeffrey & the Juniors, Private Stock & Undun.
 He was the Music Director, Conductor & Arranger of The Malletheads, a very popular student Percussion Ensemble, from 2000 to 2006.
 The group recorded 4 CD’s in that span, highlighted by performances with the John Sherwood Trio, at the OMEA Conference in Huntsville, ON. & with the Niagara Symphony Orchestra for a Christmas Pops Concert.
 Since 1993, Mike has been the Principal Percussion Instructor at the Niagara Symphony Summer Music Camp.
 In 1996, Mike wrote & performed two pieces of music for the CD “Local Scores” recorded by the late poet/lyricist Terrance Cox & in 1999, enjoyed the experience of teaching the Percussion Techniques Course at Brock University.
 From 2008 to 2011, Mike was the percussionist with the World Rock Symphony Orchestra, featuring a 7-piece Rock band, a 12-voice Gospel Chorale & a 35 piece Orchestra at Fallsview Casino’s Avalon Ballroom in Niagara Falls, ON.

 Violinist Julia Wedman brings an "infectious vitality" to music (Victoria Times Colonist).
 Her playing has been described as "highly communicative", and "extraordinarily lithe and intuitive" (Globe and Mail).
 Originally from Saskatoon, Saskatchewan, Julia completed her studies in music at the University of Western Ontario, the University of Toronto and Indiana University at Bloomington.
-With a life long passion for chamber music, she formed her first serious string quartet at age 15.
-In addition to performances with the Eybler Quartet, she is currently a member the innovative young baroque ensemble I FURIOSI, known for their imaginative and unconventional programming.
-She joined Tafelmusik Baroque Orchestra in 2005, and is regularly featured as a soloist with the group on their home series in Toronto as well as on tours in Canada, the U.S.A, Puerto Rico, Mexico, Germany, China and Korea.
-Julia's debut solo recording of Heinrich Biber's Mystery Sonatas (Sonoluminus) was released in the spring of 2011 and has received rave reviews.
-The CD was featured in the July 2011 issue of Gramophone magazine, saying "Rather exceptionally, one suspects, Wedman has approached Biber's music as a true pilgrim, interpreting key moments in the life of Christ thoughtfully, vividly and with evident personal humility and warmth.
-Her performances exude humanity and have about them a radiance that somehow transcends the sound of her lovely 1694 instrument."
+With a life long passion for chamber music, she formed her first serious string quartet at age 15 and performs with a wide collection of chamber ensembles including the Eybler Quartet, I FURIOSI Baroque Ensemble and L’Harmonie des Saisons (Montreal).
+She joined the Tafelmusik Baroque Orchestra in 2005, and is regularly featured as a soloist with the group on their home series in Toronto as well as on tours in Canada, the U.S.A, Puerto Rico, Mexico, Germany, China and Korea.
+Always interested in the latest research in period performance, Julia joined the Accordes!
+Ensemble in 2019 at Oxford University (UK) in their ground-breaking research into 19th Century performance practice, which culminated in a CD of music by Tchaikovsky and Fuchs.